Wachacha-jay/code_companion/README.md

 ### 🧪 Example Prompts
 - Create a to-do list application using html, css, and javascript.
 - Create a simple calculator web application.
-- Create a simple blog API in FastAPI with a SQLite database.
+- Create a simple Rock paper Scisors Game using html, css, and javascript.

 ---